IsaacSchemm/DeviantArtFs/ENDPOINTS.md

 **IDeviantArtPagingParams:**

 "IDeviantArtPagingParams" is used when the common "offset" and "limit" parameters are included in a request.
+(For the maximum batch size allowed by DeviantArt, use Int32.MaxValue.)

     // C#
-    IDeviantArtPagingParams x1 = new DeviantArtPagingParams { Offset = 0, Limit = 24 };
+    IDeviantArtPagingParams x1 = new DeviantArtPagingParams { Offset = 0, Limit = 5 };
+    IDeviantArtPagingParams x2 = new DeviantArtPagingParams { Offset = 0, Limit = int.MaxValue };

 ### DeviantArtFs.DeviantArtAuth
 * AsyncGetToken (string) (Uri) -> `Async<IDeviantArtRefreshToken>`